calebsmith/vim-lambdify/README.md

 More will likely be added over time.
 These just happen to be languages I use frequently that have lambdas or something akin to them.

+Feel free to open a pull request to incorporate an unsupported language.

 Acknowledgements
 ----------------